-Keep your dental and personal health information private, and to give you this notice describing our legal duties, privacy practices, and your rights regarding our health information.
+Keep your dental and personal health information private, and to give you this notice describing our legal duties, privacy practices, and your rights regarding your health information.

-Change our privacy practices and the new terms of our notice at anytime, provided the changes ar permitted by law and make the changes in our privacy practices and new terms of our notice effective for all dental information that we keep, including information previously created or received before the changes.
+Change our privacy practices and the new terms of notice at any time.
+This is provided the changes are permitted by law, are reflected in our updated notice of privacy practices, and are effective for all dental information that we keep, including information previously created or received before the changes.

 Before we make an important change in our privacy practices, we will change this notice and make the new notice available upon request.

-Similar to other commercial Web sites, our Web site utilizes a standard technology called “cookies” (see explanation below) and web server log files to collect information about how our Web site is used.
-Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our Web site, and the Web sites visited just before and just after our Web site.
+Similar to other commercial websites, our website utilizes a standard technology called “cookies” (see explanation below) and web server log files to collect information about how our website is used.
+Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our website, and the websites visited just before and just after our own.

 What Are Cookies?

-The security and confidentiality of your information is extremely important to us.
+The security and confidentiality of your information are extremely important to us.
 We have technical, administrative, and physical security measures in place to protect your personal information from unauthorized access and improper use.
-These measures include encryption of data using the Secure Socket Layer (SSL) system, and using a secured messaging service when we send you personal information electronically.
-We also review our security procedures periodically to consider appropriate new technology and updated methods.
+These measures include encryption of data using the Secure Socket Layer (SSL) system as well as secured messaging service when we send you personal information electronically.
+We also review our security procedures periodically to consider new technology and updated methods.
 But despite our reasonable efforts, no security measure is perfect or impenetrable.